ejbee3/portfolio-blog/src/pages/about.md

 ### About the theme

-AstroPaper is a minimal, responsive and SEO-friendly Astro blog theme, designed and crafted based on [his personal blog](https://satnaing.dev/blog).
+AstroPaper is a minimal, responsive and SEO-friendly Astro blog theme, designed and crafted based on the creator's [personal blog](https://satnaing.dev/blog).

 If you like this theme, you can star/contribute to the [repo](https://github.com/satnaing/astro-paper).
-Or you can even give any feedback via his [email](mailto:contact@satnaing.dev).
+Or you can even give some feedback via his [email](mailto:contact@satnaing.dev).